 Why Government Acceptance?

-But the LifePump is different, and African governments are taking notice.
+But LifePump is different, and governments in African countries are taking notice.

-The LifePump can reach 100 meters, almost twice the depth of the current standards.
+The LifePump can reach 150 meters, more than twice the depth of the current standards.
 Plus, its pumping mechanism and components are designed to last for years with minimal maintenance.

-This means that both governments could potentially adopt the LifePump as their national standard at the completion of the pilot.
-Once this happens, big-name non-governmental organizations and nonprofits will be required to purchase and install a LifePump on all new boreholes.
+This means that both governments could potentially adopt LifePump as their national standard at the completion of the pilot.
+Once this happens non-governmental organizations and nonprofits will be required to use LifePump in certain settings.

 This shift in technology will drastically improve the accessibility of safe and reliable water across Zambia and Malawi.

-During the pilot phase, Design Outreach will be working hard to monitor the pumps, develop a robust supply chain of pumps and parts, and train local villagers to maintain and monitor their pumps.
+During the pilot phase, Design Outreach will be working hard to monitor the pumps, develop a robust supply chain of pumps and parts, and train local communities to maintain and monitor the pumps.

 At the same time, Design Outreach hopes to expand its reach in Kenya through a pilot partnership with The Water Project, install more LifePumps in Haiti, and take LifePump to new countries.